-The risks and potential impacts of COVID-19 on the fair value of our assets are included in our risk factor disclosures referenced under "Item 1A.
+The risks around impairment of our assets are included in our risk factor disclosures referenced under "Item 1A.
 Risk Factors".

-During the fourth quarter of 2021, we performed our annual impairment assessment and determined that the estimated fair values of our goodwill reporting units were substantially in excess of each of their carrying values.
+During the fourth quarter of 2022, we performed our annual impairment assessment and determined that the estimated fair values of our goodwill reporting units were substantially in excess of each of their carrying values.
 However, future goodwill impairment tests could result in a charge to earnings.
 We will continue to evaluate goodwill on an annual basis as of the beginning of our fourth quarter and whenever events and changes in circumstances require us to do so.
-We determined that no impairment of the indefinite-lived intangibles existed as of the measurement date in 2021.
+We determined that no material impairment of the indefinite-lived intangibles existed as of the measurement date in 2022.
 However, future indefinite-lived intangible impairment tests could result in a charge to earnings.
-We will continue to evaluate indefinite-lived intangibles on an annual basis as of the beginning of our fourth quarter and whenever events and changes in circumstances indicate there may be a potential impairment.
+We will continue to evaluate indefinite-lived intangibles on an annual basis as of the beginning of our fourth quarter and whenever events and charge to earnings.
+We will continue to evaluate indefinite-lived intangibles on an annual basis as of the beginning of our fourth quarter and whenever events and charge to earnings.
+We will continue to evaluate indefinite-lived intangibles on an annual basis as of the beginning of our fourth quarter and whenever events and charges in circumstances indicate there may be a potential impairment.

 Post-retirement Benefit Plans.
 Company employees around the world participate in numerous defined benefit plans.
 The determination of projected benefit obligations and the recognition of expenses related to these plans are dependent on various assumptions.
-These major assumptions primarily relate to discount rates, expected long-term rates of return on plan assets, rate of future compensation increases, mortality, years of service and other factors (some of which are disclosed in Note 16, "Post-retirement Benefit Plans," of the consolidated financial statements).
+These major assumptions primarily relate to discount rates, expected long-term rates of return on plan assets, rate of future compensation increases, mortality, years of service and other factors (some of which are disclosed in Note 15, "Post-retirement Benefit Plans," of the consolidated financial statements).
 Actual results that differ from our assumptions are accumulated and amortized on a straight-line basis only to the extent they exceed 10% of the higher of the market-related value or projected benefit obligation, over the average remaining service period of active plan participants, or for plans with all or substantially all inactive participants, over the average remaining life expectancy.